alexander-zap/reinforcement-learning-framework/README.md

 pytest tests --cov=src --cov-report=html --cov-report=term
 ```

-and have a look at the `htmlcov` folder, after the tests are done.
+Have a look at the `htmlcov` folder, after the tests are done.

 ### Distribution Package